Tig3r98/Panilla/README.md

 ## Supported Platforms

-**Panilla 2.x is untested software.
+**PanillaX is provided as-is, with no guarantees.
 At the moment, it just adds compatibility for newer versions to old checks.**

 Currently Panilla supports:
-- Paper 1.21.4 (Panilla 2.1.0 recommended)
+- Paper 1.21.4 (2.1.0 recommended)
-- Paper 1.21.5 (untested)
+- Paper 1.21.5
+- Paper 1.21.6
+- Paper 1.21.7

 **This fork does NOT support CraftBukkit/Spigot**.
 It supports Paper derivatives (Purpur, etc.) including Folia.